 All parents want to take care of their baby in the best possible way.
 You listen to every suggestion given by your elders in the family or by your friends when it comes to taking care of your baby.
-As a result, you even start believing the age-old myths, suggested by elders, thinking that it does good to our baby.
+As a result, you even start believing the age-old myths, suggested by elders, thinking that it does good to your baby.
 But you must know the truth behind all the age-old myths and practices that are being followed in our society.
-If you want to the reasons behind certain beliefs, then read this article.
+If you want to know the reasons behind certain beliefs, then read this article.
 This article will provide you with information on common newborn baby care myths and the actual facts associated with it.

 Neonatal Care Myths and Facts